HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 </br>

-The preparation of the installer and the installation of OS X Mavericks is the most complicated of all macOS releases, for the following reasons:
+Preparing the installer and installing OS X Mavericks is the most challenging of all macOS versions, for the following reasons:

-1. Apple no longer provides the installer, and the only way to download it from Apple is if you already downloaded it in the past from Mac App Store (Purchase History), otherwise you have to download it from a trusted source.
-[Online Method](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install-recovery.html) as proposed by Dortania will not work.
+1. Apple no longer provides the installer, and the only way to download it from Apple is if you've already downloaded it in the past from the Mac App Store (Purchase History), otherwise you will need to download it from a reliable source.
+The [Online Method](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install-recovery.html) as suggested by Dortania will not work.

-2. OS X Mavericks is the first macOS to have the installation problem when we start the installation process due to various issues mentioned [here](https://forums.macrumors.com/threads/app-store-links-and-mas-cli-ids-for-macos-installers-from-lion-to-ventura.2378889/post-32931561), up until macOS Sierra you will receive this message `This copy of the Install Mac OS X can't be verified.
+2. OS X Mavericks is the first macOS to have a problem when we start the installation process due to various issues mentioned [here](https://forums.macrumors.com/threads/app-store-links-and-mas-cli-ids-for-macos-installers-from-lion-to-ventura.2378889/post-32931561), until macOS Sierra you will receive this message `This copy of the Install Mac OS X can't be verified.
 It may have been corrupted or tampered with during download` if you use the `createinstallmedia` tool.

 3. You need a specific SMBIOS aswell.

-Bellow you will find the steps on how to overcome all the mentioned hiccups.
+You will find below the steps on how to overcome all mentioned obstacles.

 **References:**